sksami3/webshopproject2023-sksami3/README.md

 ## Additional Information

-- The `root` folder of the project contains the `requirements.txt` file necessary for the backend setup.
+- The `server` folder of the project contains the `requirements.txt` file necessary for the backend setup.
 - The `frontend` folder contains the `package.json` file listing all Node.js dependencies and includes both `src` and `build` folders for source files and production builds, respectively.